dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ```bash
 dgraph acl -d localhost:9180 mod -u groot
 ```
 Now type in the password for the groot account, which is the superuser that has access to everything.
-If you have never changed the groot password, by default it's `password`.
+The default password is `password`.

 2. Create a regular user
 ```bash
 dgraph acl -d localhost:9180 add -u alice
 ```
-Now you should be able to see the following output
+Now you should see the following output
 ```bash
 Current password for groot:
 Running transaction with dgraph endpoint: localhost:9180